kelseyn12/carecircle/PRIVACY_POLICY.md

 ---

-*Thank you for trusting Care Circle with your family's important moments.*
+*Thank you for trusting CareCircle Connect with your family's important moments.*